AthosPap/IEEE-VR/README.md

 ## Getting Started

-Sync the project by downloading the repo files and then adding [these folders]() into your Assets directory.
+Sync the project by downloading the repo files and then adding [these folders]() into your Assets directory (if you don't already have them).

 ### Tips